 The remuneration of non-executive directors will be a matter for the executive members of the Board and the Chairman.
 No Director will be involved in any decision as to his or her own remuneration.

-The Technical Committee comprises of David Cather, who acts as chair and Mark Thompson.
+The Technical Committee comprises of David Cather, who acts as chair.

 The Technical Committee's main functions include, inter alia, reviewing and monitoring that the standards and procedures adopted for its operations will meet the legal requirements, under both local jurisdiction and international standards, as well as undertaking regular assessments and audits; reporting of its operational activity to identify the necessary compliance with the Company’s policies, objectives and adopting targets to achieve continuous improvement.